 If the answer is yes to the above questions, you are good to go.
-Now that your audio and video has been tested and is working properly, let’s discuss how to find the perfect location for your interview.
+Now that your audio and video have been tested and are working properly, let’s discuss how to find the perfect location for your interview.

 Bonus Tip: We highly recommend that you conduct your video interview using a laptop or desktop computer, rather than a cellular device.
 Not only do cell phones typically have poorer audio and video quality, but the screen sizes are often too small to see each person in attendance on the interview.